 AI is key in unlocking and protecting the value of dark enterprise data.
 But what exactly dark data means?
 CIO insights sheds light on the term:

 Deep attention networks are one of the core technologies we use in D.Day Labs.
-The idea (in a nutshell) is to focus the neural network on the important features of the data (text or even an image).
+The idea (in a nutshell) is to focus the neural network on the where to order Dilantin important features of the data (text or even an image).
 Our research team incorporated attention network as part of the data processing pipeline in DataSense.
 Attention networks allow DataSense to achieve state-of-the-art accuracy in classification.

 One of the biggest criticism about deep learning, is its inability to explain how a prediction is made.
 It is almost impossible to find the mathematical reasoning behind the decision, let alone a reasoning that will make sense to people.
 This also imposes a GDPR risk, as was published in a recent Oxford paper.